aawaheed/magic/README.md

 ## LLM

 The system internally is using OpenAI's GPT-5.2, with some reasoning turned on - But everything is tunable, and you can with a little bit of effort exchange the integrated defaults with Ollama or Hugging Face models.
 However, the Hyperlambda Generator's training dataset is _not_ made public, and we have no plans to do so either.
-This means that worst case scenario, you're still running your already generated systems perfectly fine, without the ability to generate new systems.
+This means that worst case scenario, you're still running your already generated systems perfectly fine, without the ability to generate new systems - Even if you were to loose the Hyperlambda Generator for some reasons.

 The Hyperlambda Generator is however a fairly unique thing, due to Hyperlambda's integrated security model, something that allows for dynamically generating tools on the fly, and securely executing the generated code on the backend.
 Something demonstrated in our [natural language API](https://ainiro.io/natural-language-api).